 Currently the County is in good standing with the NFIP.
-There are no outstanding compliance issues; a Community Assistance Visit (CAV) was recently completed in August 2018.
+There are no outstanding compliance issues; a Community Assistance Visit (CAV) was conducted in November 2015 and closed in August 2018.
 All the others panning partners NFIP status is discussed in further detail in volume 2 of this plan.